top of page

 • Both are open to both beginners and experts.

-• I teach both on the highly accessible Canvas Instructure platform, the same one used by many universities.
+• Both are taught on the highly accessible Canvas Instructure platform, the same one used by many universities.

 • Both are designed to be accessible to people working and/or parenting full time.

-• Both include access to instructor office hours, one-on-one phone time with me.
+• Both include access to office hours and one-on-one phone time with instructor.

 • Both courses offer payment in installments and opportunities for financial aid.